-51 Special study options: Identify those programs available at your institution.
+E1 Special study options: Identify those programs available at your institution.
 Refer to the glossary for definitions.

 E1 Accelerated program X

 E1 Cooperative education program X

 E1 Cross-registration

 E1 Distance learning X

 E1 Double major X

 E1 Dual enrollment

 E1 English as a Second Language (ESL) X

 E1 Exchange student program (domestic)

 E1 External degree program

 E1 Honors Program X

-E1 Independent study X
+E1 Independent study Х

-E1 Internships X
+E1 Internships Х

-E1 Liberal arts/career combination X
+E1 Liberal arts/career combination Х

-E1 Student-designed major X
+E1 Student-designed major Х

-E1 Study abroad X
+E1 Study abroad Х

 E1 Teacher certification program X

-E1 Weekend college
+E1 Weekend college ·

 E1 Other (specify): X

-1

 Students on ASU's Tempe campus enjoy a variety of academic programs and opportunities to enhance their learning.
 For example, Tempe campus is home to the first school entirely dedicated to undergraduate and graduate degrees and research in sustainability.
 And engineering, design and arts students have access to InnovationSpace, a sustainable product-development program.
 Students also have opportunities to participate in pioneering research in the Biodesign Institute and other centers, perform in Frank Lloyd Wright-designed ASU Gammage, and to pursue entrepreneurial interests through innovative programs embedded in each college.
+The Tempe campus is also home to Barrett, The Honors College, which was called the "gold standard" of the nation's honors colleges by The New York Times.
 All students on the Tempe campus can take on an internship in their field of study, as well as have the opportunity to study abroad in one of 65 countries.
 And choices such as concurrent degree programs, accelerated degree options, and the selection of 7.5- or 15-week semesters allow students to customize their college experience to exactly what they want it to be.